kmdlogic/kmd-logic-document-generation-client/docs/Configuration/Configuration.md

 - Levels:
 _(Optional)_ `Logic Document Generation` allows you to consume templates stored in multiple storages, it uses a hierarchical organization where each _**level**_ down the hierarchy is able to override a template found on its parent _**level**_.
 By default this screen is pre-populated with two levels (Customer and Department), feel free to modify this to suit your needs.
-A configuration environment can have zero, one or multiple levels.
-We will see later how to configure entries at different levels of the hierarchy.

 ### Master Storage Settings